-Purchase Contingent on Sale of Buyer's Property
+Purchase Contingent on the Sale of Buyer's Property

-Good for you.
-You sold your home before buying.
-The seller will want to know the name of the escrow company, the escrow file number and when it is scheduled to close escrow.
+- This property is in escrow: This is good.
+It effectively means that you've sold your home before buying—you just haven't closed on the transaction yet.
+The seller will want to know the name of the escrow company, the escrow file number, and when the deal is scheduled to close.

-You typically have the option to specify a date on the contingency agreement that is different than the scheduled date of closing, which is recommended, especially if your property is not yet in escrow.
+You typically have the option to specify a date on the contingency agreement that's different from the actual scheduled date of closing.
+This is recommended, especially if your property isn't yet in escrow.

 Right of First Refusal